huyen-tt/OopProject/README.md

 # OopProject
-An application to (visually) demonstrate following data structures and algorithms: Queue, ArrayList,  HashTable
+An application to (visually) demonstrate following data structures and algorithms: Queue, ArrayList